-The methodological procedures for assessing shallow slides susceptibility based on the application and combination of statistical and physically-based approaches are summarized in Fig. 2.
-Two commonly used methods were chosen: the bivariate statistical Information Value method (IV) (Yin and Yan, 1988) and the Infinite Slope method (IS) (Sharma, 2002) based on the calculation of the Factor of Safety (FS).
-Both methods are in line with the experts panel recommendations to assess landslide susceptibility (Cascini, 2008; Fell et al., 2008a, 2008b; Corominas et al., 2014) and have been applied successfully in similar geological and geomorphological context in the region north of Lisbon (Zêzere, 2002; Pimenta, 2011; Guillard and Zêzere, 2012; Oliveira et al., 2015).
-In order to model the shallow slides susceptibility, the dependent variables (shallow slides training and validation groups), the independent dataset of variables used as predisposing factors, and the maps representing geotechnical and hydraulic parameters were rasterized using a pixel of 5 m x 5 m.
+The methodological procedures for assessing shallow slide susceptibility based on the application and combination of statistical and physically based approaches are summarized in Fig. 2.
+Two commonly used methods were chosen: the bivariate statistical information value method (IV; Yin and Yan, 1988) and the infinite slope method (IS; Sharma, 2002) based on the calculation of the factor of safety (FS).
+Both methods are in line with the experts panel recommendations to assess landslide susceptibility (Cascini, 2008; Fell et al., 2008a, b; Corominas et al., 2014) and have been applied successfully in similar geological and geomorphological context in the region north of Lisbon (Zêzere, 2002; Pimenta, 2011; Guillard and Zêzere, 2012; Oliveira et al., 2015).
+In order to model the shallow slide susceptibility, the dependent variables (shallow slide training and validation groups), the independent dataset of variables used as predisposing factors, and the maps representing geotechnical and hydraulic parameters were rasterized using a pixel of $5 \text{ m} \times 5 \text{ m}$ .

-5 3.1 Landslide inventory
+3.1 Landslide inventory

-The landslide inventory was used twice in this study: (i) to establish the statistical relationships between shallow slides and the data-set of environmental factors assumed as shallow slides predisposing factors in the statistical approach; and (ii) to validate the shallow slides susceptibility models obtained with both statistical and physically-based models.
-The landslide inventory of the study area (Fig.1) includes 111 shallow slides (translational and rotational slides with high curvature angle
+The landslide inventory was used twice in this study: (i) to establish the statistical relationships between shallow slides and the dataset of environmental factors assumed as shallow slide predisposing factors in the statistical approach and (ii) to validate the shallow slide susceptibility models obtained with both statistical and physically based models.
+The landslide inventory of the study area (Fig. 1) includes 111 shallow slides (translational and rotational slides with high curvature angle of the slip surface) that were classified following the Cruden and Varnes (1996) proposal.
+The depth of the slip surface is typically less than 1.5 m, and, as a rule, the shear planes are located in the interface between the